Federico-Partesano/useForm-React/README.md

     // you can use the custom function for custom validations, the argument is the field value
     checkbox: { custom: (value) => !value ? "value is must true" : "" },
   };

-  const CustomInput: FC<{setForm: ISetForm<typeof initialValueForm>, value: any}> = ({setForm, value}) => {
+  // You can use totally custom components for the form const CustomInput: FC<{setForm: ISetForm<typeof initialValueForm>, value: any}> = ({setForm, value}) => {
     return <input onChange={({target: {value}}) => setForm("text", value )} value={value}></input>
   }